The Producers (1967 film): Writing and development

 Brooks first envisioned his story as a novel, and changed it to a play when publishers told him it had "too much dialogue.
 Not enough narrative".
 He wrote the script in nine months, with the help of secretary Alfa-Betty Olsen.
 During the process, he mentioned in an October 1966 interview with Playboy that he was working on Springtime for Hitler, "a play within a play, or a play within a film – I haven't decided yet".
-Then, it evolved into a screenplay to take advantage of various settings, as "it could go places, it wouldn’t have to stay in the office".
+Then, it evolved into a screenplay to take advantage of various settings, as "it could go places, it wouldn't have to stay in the office".

 As Brooks sought backers for his 30-page film treatment, both major film studios and independent filmmakers rejected Springtime for Hitler, finding the idea of using Hitler for comedy outrageous and tasteless (with some even stating that they would consider the script if Brooks changed it to Springtime for Mussolini).
-This changed as Brooks's agent arranged him to have a meeting with a friend of his, New York producer Sidney Glazier.
-Glazier laughed so much at Brooks' performance of the script, he accepted the project by saying, "We’re gonna make it!
+This changed as Brooks's agent arranged for him to have a meeting with a friend of his, New York producer Sidney Glazier.
+Glazier laughed so much at Brooks's performance of the script, he accepted the project by saying, "We're gonna make it!
 I don't know how, but we're gonna make this movie!"

 Glazier budgeted the film at $1 million, and sought financiers.
 Half the money came from philanthropist Louis Wolfson, who liked the idea of laughing at a dictator, and the remainder, along with the distribution, was arranged by Joseph E. Levine of Embassy Pictures.
 Levine's only condition was to change the title, as he felt many distributors would not carry a picture named Springtime for Hitler.
 Brooks renamed it The Producers, considering it ironic as "these guys are anything but producers".
 As Brooks "couldn't think of anybody to direct it", eventually he decided to take the task for himself, even though he himself had only directed one play before.
 While Levine was insecure in having an inexperienced director, Brooks convinced him by saying it would be cost-effective, and he knew how to do physical comedy after being a stage manager in Your Show of Shows.